-- Some places build a multi-stall toilet and only use one stall at a time.
+- Some places build multi-stall toilets and only use one stall at a time.
 Once a toilet is full, it is left to compost for 6 months, until it can be cleaned out and used again.

 - A self-contained composting toilet can be engineered for continuous use.
-One example is a toilet built on a 30-degree slope, where the waste gathers at the top and slowly moves down the hill, eventually collecting at the bottom.
-Every year or so, you can remove the composted remains out of the bottom of the collection shoot.
+One example is a toilet built on a 30-degree slope, where the waste gathers at the top and slowly moves down the hill.
+Every year or so, you can remove the composted remains from the bottom of the collection shoot.